-However, in the 1970s, speculators began to dominate the futures markets, as several financial futures, interest rate futures, energy futures, and currency futures entered the trading landscape and more traders began to understand the notional value of futures contracts.
+However, in the 1970s, speculators began to dominate the largest futures exchanges, as several financial futures, interest rate futures, energy futures, and currency futures entered the trading landscape and more traders began to understand the notional value of futures contracts.

 Over the course of the past decade, global futures volume increased by 66.01%.
 The futures industry is one of the top performing sectors within the global financial universe, as people are investing in indices futures, stock futures, and more.
 Why?

-Because the industry is constantly adding innovative trading products to its list of tradable futures contracts.
+Because the industry is constantly adding innovative trading products to its list of futures contracts.
 Global futures volume will literally explode as cryptocurrency trading continues to increase over the course of the next decade and potentially overtakes stock futures trading.

 Global Futures Volume in Numbers